September 17, 2019

 I’ve been experimenting with different mounting ideas for the Reckless 10 on my KTM 300 XC-W. Instead of using mounting cleats and the supplied rear connection straps, I’ve been bolting my R10 directly to the fender.
 I never go riding without it, so I figured I might as well bolt it down.

-Second, on the side of the R10, because there’s a long reach for the leg connection strap on most dirt bikes, I made two zip tie pass-throughs that completely eliminate any up and down motion in the leg.
+On the side of the R10, because there’s a long reach for the leg connection strap on most dirt bikes, I made two zip tie pass-throughs that completely eliminate any up and down motion in the leg.

 With the R10 mounted this way, there is absolutely zero movement.
 I love it.
 In a future revision maybe we can add some pre-cut mounting holes and some extra cleats for the leg straps.
 If anyone else has a creative approach for mounting the R10, please share.
 We’re all ears.